Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: CONCLUSION

-Across the field of economics, empirical studies often involve modeling data with a correlated error structure.
-Correlated errors arise in the analysis of multi-stage samples, cluster-randomized trials, panel data, and regression discontinuities with discrete forcing variables, among other study designs.
-It is now routine to handle dependent error structures by using cluster-robust variance estimation, which provides asymptotically valid standard errors and hypothesis tests without making strong parametric assumptions about the error structure.
-However, a growing body of recent work has drawn attention to the shortcomings of CRVE methods when the data include only a small or moderate number of independent clusters \citep{Cameron2008bootstrap, Cameron2015practitioners, Imbens2015robust, Webb2013wild}.
+Empirical studies in economics often involve modeling data with a correlated error structure.
+In such applications, it is now routine to use cluster-robust variance estimation, which provides asymptotically valid standard errors and hypothesis tests without making strong parametric assumptions about the error structure.
+However, a growing body of recent work has drawn attention to the shortcomings of CRVE methods when the data include only a small or moderate number of independent clusters (Cameron, Gelbach, and Miller 2008; Cameron and Miller 2015; Imbens and Kolesar 2016; MacKinnon and Webb 2016).
 In particular, Wald tests based on CRVE can have rejection rates far in excess of the nominal Type I error.
-This problem is compounded by the fact that the performance of standard Wald tests depends on features of the study design beyond just the total number of clusters, which can make it difficult to determine whether standard, asymptotic valid CRVE methods are accurate.
+This problem is compounded by the fact that the performance of standard Wald tests depends on features of the study design beyond just the total number of clusters, which can make it difficult to determine whether standard, asymptotically valid CRVE methods are accurate.

-One promising solution to this problem is to use the bias-reduced linearization variance estimator (i.e., CR2) proposed by \citet{Bell2002bias}, which corrects the CRVE so that it is exactly unbiased under an analyst-specified working model for the error structure, together with degrees of freedom estimated based on the same working model.
-In this paper, we have demonstrated that the CR2 variance estimator is a fully general solution, which can be applied even in models with fixed effects in multiple dimensions.
-Our re-formulation of the bias-reduced linearization criteria also makes clear how to calculate the CR2 correction when the model includes fixed effects, whether those fixed effects are estimated by OLS or are instead absorbed before estimating the target regression parameters.
-Finally, we have proposed a method for testing hypotheses that involve multiple constraints on regression parameters, based on an approximation that generalizes the existing Satterthwaite approximation for t-tests.
-With the modifications and extensions proposed in this paper, the CR2 variance estimator and small-sample testing procedures can be applied in a wide range of analytic models---essentially, any model estimated by ordinary or weighted least squares.
+One promising solution to this problem is to use the bias-reduced linearization variance estimator (i.e., CR2) proposed by Bell and McCaffrey (2002), which corrects the CRVE so that it is exactly unbiased under an analyst-specified working model for the error structure, together with degrees of freedom estimated based on the same working model.
+In this paper, we have extended the CR2 variance estimator so that it can be applied to test single- or multi-dimensional parameter constraints in models with fixed effects in multiple dimensions.
+We join Imbens and Kolesar (2016) in arguing that the CR2 estimator and corresponding estimated degrees of freedom for hypothesis tests should be applied routinely, whenever analysts use CRVE and hypothesis tests based thereon.
+Because the performance of standard CRVE methods depends on features of the study design, the total number of clusters in the data is an insufficient guide to whether small-sample corrections are needed.
+Instead, the clearest way to determine whether small-sample corrections are needed is simply to calculate them.